-For example, for the prevention of water pollution there is the Water Protection Act.
-Each area of environmental pollution prevention is regulated by different acts and ordinances supervised by the federation.
+For example, for the prevention of water pollution there is the Water Protection Act and for the prevention of air there is the Ordinance on Air Pollution Control.
+Each area of environmental pollution prevention is regulated by different acts and ordinances supervised by the Confederation.